Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare available fixed deposit promotions in Singapore and find one with the best interest rates.

-Fixed deposit promotions in Singapore as of July 2021
+Fixed deposit promotions in Singapore as of October 2021

 Due to the competitive market of banking products, banks often provide promotional interest rates or bundles, such as higher interest rates on your FD if you commit to an investment or insurance product as well.
 These promotions tend to change every month, so make sure to compare your options and find one that suits your needs.

 Here are some of the ongoing fixed deposit promotions in Singapore:

 What is a fixed deposit?

 A fixed deposit (also commonly known as time deposit, or FD for short) is a type of savings account and low-risk investment that allows you to earn competitive interest on your deposited funds over a fixed tenure.
 During this commitment period, your funds are locked-in and you won’t be able to access it without incurring a penalty fee.

 Upon maturity, you’ll get back your initial funds and the interest accrued at the rate contracted when you first opened the account.